 Homework is given out each Thursday and should be handed in on Monday.
-It will include one piece of English and one piece of Maths, revising topics completed in class.
+It will include one piece of English and one piece of Maths, and additional pieces revising topics completed in class.

 Children should read at home regularly and discuss the story with an adult.
+Please use the reading record to show progress made on at least three occasions during the week.